 The ACT is a test published and administered by the American College Testing Service.
-It measures a student’s aptitude in English, math, reading and scientific reasoning.
+It measures a student’s aptitude in English, math, reading, and scientific reasoning.
 The ACT also has an optional writing portion which is required by some colleges.
 We recommend the ACT along with the writing.
 We recommend students who plan to enroll in a four-year college take the ACT at the end of their junior year.
 The April or June testing date is recommended.
 The ACT is an assessment that is used by the colleges in the Midwest as part of their entrance requirements.
-Registration materials can be picked up at campus or online at: www.actstudent.org.
+Registration materials can be picked up at campus or online at www.actstudent.org.

 Wolf Creek School Code is: 241-342

-The Accuplacer was developed by the College Board to provide information regarding the skill level of a student in the areas of reading, writing, English and math.
-Most community and two-year colleges use this assessment as a placement tool to assist selecting the most appropriate classes; contact the college of your choice for more information.
+The Accuplacer was developed by the College Board to provide information regarding the skill level of a student in the areas of reading, writing, English, and math.
+Most community and two-year colleges use this assessment as a placement tool to assist in selecting the most appropriate classes; contact the college of your choice for more information.

 The ASVAB is offered to high school and post-secondary students as part of the ASVAB Career Exploration Program.
 The program provides tools to help students learn more about career exploration and planning, in both the civilian and military worlds of work.
 The ASVAB Career Exploration Program is free of charge to participating schools.
 Call 1-800-323-0513 if you would like to ask questions about other aspects of the ASVAB Career Exploration Program, or receive printed copies of program materials.
 To learn more about the ASVAB Career Exploration Program, click here.